 • ointment.

-The main active ingredient of the agent is hydroxymethylquinoxaline dioxide.
-An additional component of the solution is water for infusion.
-The ointment is used to treat severe burns and other violations of the integrity of the skin.
+Main active substance The agent is hydroxymethylquinoxaline dioxide.
+Additional component solution - water for infusion.
+The ointment is used to treat severe burns and other integrity disorders skin.
 In addition to the main substance, it contains:

 • nipagin;